jyassien/MSU-DU-Hack/README.md

 **Future Development:**
     - Share your plans for future development.
     - List features or improvements you'd like to add.

-**License:**
-    - Specify the open-source license under which your project is released.

 **Acknowledgments:**
     - Give credit to any external resources, libraries, or tools you used.